Zedyas/zen-forge/README.md

 It uses GPL-3.0 because the formula engine, HyperFormula, is GPL-3.0, and a packaged `Zendo.app` includes it.
 Using one license for both keeps the source and the app under the same terms.

 Redaction uses MuPDF, which is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 AGPL-3.0 and GPL-3.0 can be combined; MuPDF keeps its own license inside the app.
 AGPL adds one rule beyond GPL: if you run a modified MuPDF for users over a network, you must offer them its source.
 A desktop app like Zendo is not affected.
-The other dependencies use permissive licenses (MIT, and Apache-2.0 for pdf.js) that are compatible with GPL-3.0.
+The other dependencies use permissive licenses (MIT, and Apache-2.0 for pdf.js and SheetJS) that are compatible with GPL-3.0.